RULES of the VII INTERNATIONAL PIANO COMPETITION SMEDEREVO

 2.stage- program up to 30 minutes

-It is required to perform works from 3 epochs; 1.
+It is required to register works from 3 epochs; 1.
 Sonata form or variations required 2.
 Virtuoso etuda or virtuoso composition required 3.
 At least one composition of free choise

 IV category– without age limits

 IMPORTANT NOTICE!
 FOR COMPLIANCE WITH THE WORK PLAN IN THE SECONDARY SCHOOL, CATEGORIES II AND III BETWEEN CLASSES: Category II – first and second grade secondary school; Category III – third and fourth grade of high school

 I category – Primary Music School, up to 5 minutes